MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 Here are a few ideas for prompts, but please use your own ideas also.
 * Explain a section 42 notice under the leasehold reform Housing & Development act of 1993.
 * Create a 5 step plan for the NHS to handle the next pandemic.
-* Explain to me like I am a five year old what the NHS does.
+* Explain to me like I am a five yeard old what the NHS does.
 * If 3x + 4 = 19, what is x?
 Explain your reasoning
 * How do I switch off sharing to OneDrive folders?
 * Generate 10 geography questions suitable for a pub quiz.
 * Tell me briefly about the Alamo.
 * How can I turn off shopping and adverts in Microsoft Edge?
-* Please read the text in the attached image (_note: you will need to attach an image file - ensure that it includes nothing confidential)
+* Please read the text in the attached image (_note: you will need to attach an image file - ensure that it includes nothing confidential_)

-### Task 2
+## Exercise 2 - continue the conversation

 Continue the conversation and provide a follow up prompt, with more specific details and/or a clarification or extension of your original question.
 Consider:
 * does this improve the AI tool's response?
 * how much does this feel like a natural conversation?

-You  can continue to add further follow up prompts based on the latest response in an iterative manner.
+You can continue to write further follow up prompts based on the AI's latest response in an back and forth manner.

-### Task 3
+## Exercise 3 - experiment with different styles

 Try various styles of conversation and tasks.
 For example, ask the AI tool to brainstorm, plan, explain, summarise and critique, and suggest solutions to problems.
 Here are some suggestions to get you started but please use your own ideas.

 **Brainstorm:**